Azure/Industrial-IoT/docs/dev-guides/health-checks.md

 # Health checks

 The OPC Publisher exposes port `8080` (as configured in [IHealthCheckManager](../../common/src/Microsoft.Azure.IIoT.Http.HealthChecks/IHealthCheckManager.cs)) as a health check endpoint.
-The health checks include a liveness and readiness probe, you can read more about them [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
+The health checks include a liveness and a readiness probe, you can read more about them [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

 The liveness probe will respond as soon as possible.
 The readiness probe is continuously evaluated in the existing `EnsureWorkerRunningTimer_ElapsedAsync` event handler ([WorkerSupervisor](C:\Git5\Industrial-IoT\common\src\Microsoft.Azure.IIoT.Agent.Framework\src\Agent\Default\WorkerSupervisor.cs)).